The Concept of Dark Energy is not Based on the Principles of Physics: Cosmological Data Can be clearly Explained Without

 Here {\it R is a parameter which has nothing to do with the dS and AdS spaces}.
-As seen from Eqs. (\ref{CR}), quantum dS and AdS theories do not involve the dimensionful parameters $(c,\hbar,R)$ at all because $(kg,m,s)$ are meaningful only at the macroscopic level.
+As seen from Eqs. (\ref{CR}), quantum dS and AdS theories do not involve the dimensional parameters $(c,\hbar,R)$ because $(kg,m,s)$ are meaningful only at the macroscopic level.